A Better Way To Deal With Problems

 "Whose fault is it?"

-The second set constructively direct our focus towards the solutions.
-The information that these set of questions dig up contain the solution to the actual problem.
+The second set constructively directs our focus towards the solutions.
+The information that this set of questions digs up contains the solution to the actual problem.
 Try it for yourself and see.

 "What do you want, specifically, (instead of the problem)?"